ehmicky/fast-cartesian/README.md

 `inputs`: `Array<Array>`<br> _Return value_: `Array<Array>`

-Returns a two-dimensional `array` where each row is a combination of `inputs`.
+Returns a two-dimensional `Array` where each row is a combination of `inputs`.

 ## iterate(inputs)